Reflective Literature Programs

 EXPERIENTIAL LEARNING

-Students engage with contemporary texts and share their own stories with peers, discovering they are not alone.
-They create personal portfolios that become practical toolkits they use beyond the classroom and long after the program ends. -
+Participants engage with contemporary texts and share their own stories with peers, discovering they are not alone.
+They create personal portfolios that become practical toolkits they use long after the program ends. -

 Support

-Students engage in their own experiential journey of self-discovery.Students gain confidence to support others and lead positive change.
+Participants engage in their own experiential journey of self-discovery as they explore universal themes.Participants gain confidence to support others and lead positive change.

 -